 And whilst automation can aid human workflows and accelerate productivity, it’s the combination of computer-based document and data management and human oversight which ultimately create a winning formula for your business.

-Implementing software can help organize data, provide alerts, and minimize filing and typographical errors – but it’s what humans do with that data that enables your business to strategize more effectively.
+Implementing software can help organise data, provide alerts, and minimise filing and typographical errors – but it’s what humans do with that data that enables your business to strategise more effectively.

-In essence, quality data gives validation to a point or idea, which can in turn speed up time to market or equally help organizations mitigate potentially costly errors.
+In essence, quality data gives validation to a point or idea, which can in turn speed up time to market or equally help organisations mitigate potentially costly errors.

 With the relevant data readily available, it becomes much easier to create a report at speed and avoid postponing decision-making.
 Say, for example, you’re a service company.
 A customer contacts you to say the service is not working as it should be.
 It’s not the first time they’ve been in contact, so the case is escalated.